apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 **type**       --       The component type name, needs to be your FQCN
 =============  =======  ==============================================

-Example for agent named **agent_foo**:
+Example for agent named a1:

 .. code-block:: properties

-  agent_foo.channels = memoryChannel-1
+  a1.channels = c1
-  agent_foo.sinks = customSink-1
+  a1.sinks = k1
-  agent_foo.sinks.customSink-1.type = your.namespace.YourClass
+  a1.sinks.k1.type = org.example.MySink
-  agent_foo.sinks.customSink-1.channel = memoryChannel-1
+  a1.sinks.k1.channel = c1

 Flume Channels
 --------------